waimea-dlcollins/Level-3-programming-assessment/docs/test-plan.md

 When the player reaches the end block of the maze (finish line) the gameWon() function detects this and displays a message congratulating the player on finsihing the maze successfully.

 ---

+---

+Show message introduction message when player clicks button

+The private gameWon() function that i have made needs to be constanly checking for when the players X and Y coordinates match up with the X and Y coordinates for the finish block.
+This allows for the message to show up when the player reaches the finish block.

+If action is performed (boolean)

+the test data is when the fun actionPerformed identifies that the player has clicked the introduction button to ask for help and instructions on what to do.

+### Expected Test Result

+When the player clicks the introduction button a message should appear showing a few sentences on the basic controls and how to complete the maze.

+---